Jatingoyal14/Anime-Recommendation-System/README.md

 # 📺 Anime Recommendation System

 A **full-stack, machine learning-powered recommendation system** that suggests anime titles based on user preferences.
-This project implements **Content-Based Filtering, Collaborative Filtering, Popularity-Based, and Hybrid Recommendation algorithms**, along with a **modern, responsive UI** — making it a perfect showcase for your resume and GitHub portfolio.
+This project implements **Content-Based Filtering, Collaborative Filtering, Popularity-Based, and Hybrid Recommendation algorithms**, along with a **modern, responsive UI.**

 ***